nilearn/nilearn/doc/connectivity/region_extraction.rst

 ==========================================

-Here, we use the object called :class:`ConnectivityMeasure` to compute functional connectivity measured between each extracted brain regions.
+Here, we use the object called :class:`ConnectivityMeasure` to compute :term:`functional connectivity` measured between each extracted brain regions.
 Many different kinds of measures exists in nilearn such as "correlation", "partial correlation", "tangent", "covariance", "precision".
 But, here we show how to compute only correlations by selecting parameter as ``kind='correlation'`` as initialized in the object.